-When you think of the most historical places in the world, your mind will surely wonder over to Greece.
-Many travelers skip the capital in favor of the islands, however, everyone who visits the country should not pass over Athens, which is both a modern metropolis and a great historical city – neither of which the islands can compete with!
+When you think of the most historical places in the world, your mind will surely wonder about Greece.
+Many travelers skip the capital in favor of the islands.
+However, everyone who visits the country should not pass over Athens.
+It’s both a modern metropolis and a great historical city – neither of which the islands can compete with!

-As the capital of modern Greece, Athens was also central to the ancient Greek civilization, with its landscape even now dominated by its 5th century BC landmarks such as the Acropolis and the Parthenon temple.
+As the capital of modern Greece, Athens was also central to the ancient Greek civilization.
+Its landscape is even now dominated by its 5th century BC landmarks such as the Acropolis and the Parthenon temple.
 Although the city is one of the most ancient in the world, Athens has very much modernized itself in line with the 21st century.

 Plaka is sometimes known as the Old Town of Athens, due to it being one of the oldest areas in the city.
 Because of this many of the streets are pedestrianized and there are many cobbled narrow laneways to explore.
 The whole area has a community feel which really allows you to soak up the slower pace of life that exudes from Greece.